plasmabiscuit/Foundations-of-Python-for-Data-Science/README.md

 	- [**Funding**](#funding)
 	- [**License for Data**](#license-for-data)

-## **Overview**
-The module prioritizes practical coding techniques for biological scientists who have limited or no background in programming in Python or other languages.
-The module also utilizes a blend of short instructional videos, interactive demonstrations, and hands-on exercises to facilitate self-directed learning and knowledge retention.

 Module 0 provides the background information you need to create a Cloud Computing account at Azure, to copy the needed tutorials from Github (where they are stored), and how to use Github for your data storage needs.